 Q1.
 Tell us about Dose and your personal motivation to start this?

 Dose is a mobile medical service that delivers doctors and nurse practitioners to a patient’s home, office, or hotel on-demand.
 The service operates through an app, which is available for iOS, Android, and on the web.
 A patient in need of medical care simply requests a visit through the app, and within two hours a provider will be arriving at their door.
 We also offer virtual consults via phone and video for medical conditions that don’t require in-person care.

 Cole, my co-founder, had the initial idea for Dose.
 He was between jobs (and health coverage) and came down with your typical cold and flu symptoms.
-He considered going to the urgent care center, but the thought of getting out of bed, coupled with fear of the potential cost, led him to forgo seeking medical care all together.
-Cole is very entrepreneurially minded, and he saw in that moment a problem he wanted to fix.
+He considered going to the urgent care center, but the thought of getting out of bed, coupled with fear of the potential cost, led him to forgo seeking medical care altogether.
+Cole is very entrepreneurially minded, and he saw at that moment a problem he wanted to fix.

 The thing about the healthcare system is that everyone knows it’s broken, but people are hesitant to get involved because it’s such a big problem with so many strings attached.
 As a healthcare attorney, I was motivated by the challenges involved.

 Q2.
 What sets Dose apart from the competition?

 Our biggest competition at the moment comes from your traditional urgent care and walk-in clinics.
 There are really so many things that set us apart from these guys, but three things top the list.
 The first is convenience – basically not having to interrupt your day to spend hours in the waiting room.
 The second is quality.
 From top-of-the-line providers to impeccable customer service, we are 100% focused on pleasing the patient.
 Lastly is transparency.
 Too many patients avoid getting necessary medical care because they fear the potential cost.
 Our prices are always listed online, and patients always know the cost of their care upfront.
 You won’t be receiving any bills in the mail from Dose.